 The Fund can invest in taxable and tax-exempt securities.
-In general, distributions of taxable income dividends, if any, to Puerto Rico individuals, estates, and trusts are subject to a withholding tax of 15% of the dividends distributed if certain requirements are met.
+In general, distributions of taxable income dividends, if any, to Puerto Rico individuals, estates, and trusts are subject to a withholding tax of 15% of the dividends distributed, if certain requirements are met.
 Moreover, distribution of capital gains dividends, if any, to (a) Puerto Rico individuals, estates, and trusts are subject to a tax of 15% of the dividends distributed, and (b) Puerto Rico corporations are subject to a tax of 20% of the dividends distributed.
 Tax withholdings are effected at the time of payment of the corresponding dividend.
 Individual shareholders may be subject to alternate basic tax on certain fund distributions.
 Certain Puerto Rico entities receiving taxable income dividends are entitled to claim an 85% dividends received deduction.
 Fund shareholders are advised to consult their own tax advisers.

 An investment in the Fund is designed solely for Puerto Rico residents, due to the Fund's specific tax features.
-The Fund does not intend to qualify as a Regulated Investment Company ("RIC") under Subchapter M of the U.S. Internal Revenue Code of 1986, as amended, and consequently an investor that is not (i) an individual who has his or her principal residence in Puerto Rico or (ii) a person, other than an individual, that has its principal office and principal place of business in Puerto Rico will not receive the tax benefits of an investment in a typical U.S. mutual fund (such as "RIC" tax treatment, i.e., availability of pass-through tax status for non-Puerto Rico residents) and may have adverse tax consequences for U.S. federal income tax purposes.
-If United States holders (which includes, but is not limited to, (i) citizens and residents of the United States who are not Puerto Rico individuals and (ii) corporations organized in the United States) invest in the Fund, such United States holders generally will be taxed on any dividend or interest paid by the Fund as ordinary income at the time such holders receive the dividend or interest or when it accrues, depending on such holder's method of accounting for tax purposes.
-Additionally, United States holders will be taxed on any gain on the sale of an investment in the Fund.
+The Fund does not intend to qualify as a Regulated Investment Company ("RIC") under Subchapter M of the U.S. Internal Revenue Code of 1986, as amended, and consequently an investor that is not (i) an individual who has his or her principal residence in Puerto Rico or (ii) a person, other than an individual, that has its principal office and principal place of business in Puerto Rico will not receive the tax benefits of an investment in typical U.S. mutual fund (such as "RIC" tax treatment, i.e., availability of pass-through tax status for non-Puerto Rico residents) and may have adverse tax consequences for U.S. federal income tax purposes.
+When United States holders (which includes, but is not limited to, (i) citizens and residents of the United States holders generally will be taxed on any dividend or interest paid by the Fund as ordinary income at the time such holders receive the dividend or interest or when it accrues, depending on such holder's method of accounting for tax purposes.
+Additionally, United States holders will be taxed on any gain on the sale of an investment in the Fund

 Income Taxes (Accounting Standards Codification 740) requires the evaluation of tax positions taken or expected to be taken in the course of preparing the Fund's tax return to determine whether the tax positions are "more-likely-than-not" of being sustained by the applicable tax authority.
-Tax positions not deemed to meet the "more-likely-than-not" threshold are recorded as a tax benefit or expense in the current year.
+Tax positions not deemed to meet the "more-likely-than-not" threshold are recorded as a tax expense in the current year.
 Management has analyzed the Fund's tax positions taken on its Puerto Rico income tax returns for all open tax years (the prior four tax years) and has concluded that there are no uncertain tax positions.
 On an ongoing basis, management will monitor the Fund's tax position to determine if adjustments to this conclusion are necessary.
 The Fund recognizes interest and penalties, if any, related to uncertain tax positions as income tax expenses in the Statement of Operations.
-During the fiscal year ended December 31, 2023, the Fund did not incur any interest or penalties.
+During the period from January 1, 2023 to June 30, 2023, the Fund did not incur any interest or penalties.